Berlin border crossings: Air travel

-At the Berlin-Tempelhof and Berlin-Tegel airports there were border crossings manned by West Berlin police and customs.
+At the Berlin-Tempelhof and Berlin-Tegel airports there were border crossings staffed by West Berlin police and customs.
 These were not located in territory controlled by the GDR.
 In addition to processing for international air travel, the personal documents of travelers between West Berlin and the Federal Republic were inspected.

 Miscellaneous crossings

 The various illegal or unofficial border crossings are not reliably documented: